-Updated on April 2nd, 2019 by Bob Ciura
+Updated on July 24th, 2023 by Bob Ciura

-Investors looking for companies that generate strong profits and pay dividends to shareholders should take a closer look at the major alcohol stocks.
+Investors looking for companies that generate strong profits and pay dividends should take a closer look at the major alcohol stocks.
 These are companies that manufacture and distribute a variety of alcoholic beverages, including beer, wine, and liquor.

 More information can be found in the Sure Analysis Research Database, which ranks stocks based upon the combination of their dividend yield, earnings-per-share growth potential and valuation changes to compute total returns.

-Beer Stock #1: Molson Coors (TAP)
+- Alcohol Stock #5: Molson Coors (TAP)

 Molson Coors Brewing Company was founded in 1873.
 Since then, it has grown into one of the largest U.S. brewers.
 It has a variety of brands including Coors Light, Coors Banquet, Molson Canadian, Carling, Blue Moon, Hop Valley, Crispin Cider, and the Miller beer brands.

 Source: Investor Presentation